- [Total: 6 Average: 1.8]

 After novelist Michael Pye completed his final draft of the not yet published Taking Lives novel in 1997, Warner Bros acquired the rights for producer Mark Canton.
 Village Roadshow then acquired the rights from WB in 1999 and tried to set the project up as a co-production with New Regency, but Regency put Taking Lives into turnaround in 2000 after they could not come to terms with the budget.

 Roadshow took the project back to Warner Bros and co-financed with the studio for $45 million.
-Taking Lives was originally dated for February 20 but WB pushed it back to March 19, where it would open against the Dawn Of The Dead remake and Eternal Sunshine of the Spotless Mind.
+Taking Lives was originally dated for February 20 but WB pushed it back to March 19, where it opened against another genre picture, the Dawn Of The Dead remake and Eternal Sunshine of the Spotless Mind.
 To help drum up audience interest, a week before its opening Warner Bros posted the first 9 minutes of the movie on Yahoo and also held 600 nationwide previews of the movie to a solid 75% attendance.

 Taking Lives received poor reviews and opened within its low expectations at $11,458,465 — placing #3 for the weekend led by Dawn Of The Dead.
 The thriller did not have strong enough legs to break out at the box office and declined 42.8% the following weekend to $6,557,426 and dropped 46.7% in its third frame to $3,495,271.
 Taking Lives closed its domestic run with a disappointing $32,682,342 .